eChook/documentation/setting-up-the-bluetooth/README.md

 As of eChook Arduino code version 2.0, you can set the name by going to configure.echook.uk in either Chrome or Edge browsers and connecting your eChook.
 For more information see the [Calibrating the eChook](../calibrating-the-echook/) section.

 Alternatively, the old method still works.
-When the eChook Arduino code is open in the Arduino IDE there will be a tab called ‘Calibration.h’.
+When the eChook Arduino code is open in the Arduino IDE there will be a tab called `calibration.h`.
 The first parameters in this file are the Bluetooth settings.

 ```
 //Bluetooth Settings